-Even with historical town sites, Boothill was the draw.
+Boothill was still the big Tombstone draw.
 Most Broadway of America travelers came through, stopping there.
 Not very many came into town, along Allen Street.

 Hollywood film Production Manager, D'Estelle Iszard often visited Tombstone.
-He realized most travelers didn't know Tombstone's historical significance.
-He saw the dollars that could be spent here, weren't.
+He realized most travelers didn't know Tombstone AZ history.
+He saw dollars that could be spent here, weren't.
 He proposed forming a restoration committee.

 His ideas were taken to heart.
 Iszard raised funds for introductory promotion.
-The Restoration Commission became official in December 1949.
+The Restoration Commission became official December 1949.
 Arizona's governor took note.
-He proclaimed January 29 to February 4, 1950 as Tombstone Restoration Week.2 He asked state citizens to help, showing pride in their "monument to the old west."5
+He proclaimed January 29 to February 4, 1950 Tombstone Restoration Week.2 He asked Arizona citizens to help, showing pride in their "monument to the old west."5

 Not everyone wanted this change.7 So Tombstone Epitaph owner Clayton Smith campaigned to convince them.
 The aim was a historic district from 3rd to 6th, and Fremont to Toughnut Streets.
 A Restoration Zoning Commission would authorize building codes and changes within that area.